asuc-octo/berkeley-mobile-android/CONTRIBUTING.md

 ## <a name="contact"></a> Contact

-You can contact the Berkeley Mobile team at octo.berkeleymobile@asuc.org with any questions.
+You can contact the Berkeley Mobile team at octo.berkeleymobile@asuc.org.